At our house, remote control cars are a prized possession. With two boys, we have (and have had) many remote control cars.

 - The vehicles make music when you push the buttons.
 This could possibly be annoying.

 In my house, we have lots of love for Mickey Mouse, so it was really tempting to choose the Jada Toys Disney Mickey Roadster Racer RC Vehicle.
-We loved the older model where the car would transform from a car into Mickey’s roadster, but this model is more simple for a littler boy.
-It does have a cool spin feature, where you can press a button and make the car do a 360 degree turn.
+We loved the older model where the car would transform from a car into Mickey’s roadster, but this model is more simple for a younger boy.
+It does have a cool spin feature, where you can press a button and make the car spin 360-degrees.

-A big reason why this didn’t make it to the #1 spot is because some of the pieces may fall off after big crashes.
+A big reason why this didn’t make it to the #1 spot is that some of the pieces may fall off after big crashes.
 Several people reported that pieces of their car fell off after it crashed against a wall.
 If you have a new driver (like a 3-year-old might be), this car for kids might be a bad choice.
-However, if you had a good driver who loved Mickey, this would be excellent!
+However, if you had a good driver who loved Mickey, or Minnie Mouse, this would be excellent!

 Best Remote Control Car for a 4-Year-Old